Inflation -- who cares? Monetary Policy in Times of Low Attention: Monetary Policy Implications of Limited Attention

-Note, that I abstract from \textit{noise shocks}, as noise would cancel out in the aggregate and I focus on a representative household.
-This belief formation process is empirically plausible, in the sense that it is consistent with recent empirical findings, documented in \citet{angeletos2020imperfect}.
-After a shock, expectations initially underreact, followed by a delayed overreaction (see Appendix \ref{app:fe}).
+where the notation is the same as in Section \ref{sec:data}.
+Given the representative agent assumption, I abstract from noise shocks in \eqref{infexp}.
+The law of motion of inflation expectations, equation \eqref{infexp}, is driven by two main assumptions.
+First, the perceived law of motion follows an AR(1) process and second, paying attention is costly.
+In Section \ref{sec:full_attention}, I will disentangle the two and show that it is mainly the second assumption that drives the implications for optimal monetary policy.
+For the most part, I will focus on $\rho_{\pi} = 1$ in which case average inflation expectations align with actual average inflation and long-run beliefs $\bar{\pi}$ are irrelevant.
+I discuss the case with $\rho_{\pi} < 1$ in Appendix E.4.
+For empirically-realistic values of $\rho_{\pi}$ the results are very similar to the case with $\rho_{\pi} = 1$.
+This belief formation process is empirically plausible, in the sense that it is consistent with recent empirical findings, documented in \citet{angeletos2021imperfect}: after a shock, expectations initially underreact, followed by a delayed overreaction (see Appendix E.3).

 As is standard in the rational inattention literature, I assume that the attention parameter $\gamma$ is constant.\footnote{See, e.g., \cite{mackowiak2009optimal}, \citet{mackowiak2018dynamic,mackowiak2020rational}.} The usual assumption to obtain this is that in period $t=0$ the agent chooses her level of attention and then obtains all future signals at this point.
 This leaves conditional second moments time-invariant and thus, the optimal level of attention constant.
 I will, however, compare economies with different levels of attention.
+In Section \ref{app:timevaryingattention}, I discuss the case in which attention to inflation is time varying.

+\paragraph{Calibration.} I calibrate the model to quarterly frequency.
+I assume an annualized steady state natural rate of 1\%.
+The rest of the calibration is taken from \citet{adam2006optimal}.
+Table \ref{tab_calib} summarizes the calibration.
+The attention parameter $\gamma$ will be varied to understand its role for monetary policy.

+\paragraph{Attention and the Phillips Curve.} Inflation expectations are a crucial driver of actual inflation through the supply side of the economy, and thus, changing levels of attention affect the Phillips Curve.
+The following Proposition summarizes these effects. \begin{proposition} The New Keynesian Phillips Curve under limited attention is given by